Royal Icing Recipe

 What’s Changed from the Original Royal Icing Recipe

 - I used to add light corn syrup whenever I randomly felt like it.
 Now, I think of it as a requirement.
 I believe it adds a boost to the taste, creates a nice sheen surface, and adds some favorable elasticity to the icing when it flows out of a piping tip. (meaning: I think it prevents icing lines from breaking mid-squeeze.
 It's just a theory though.)

-- I now use Americolor’s meringue powder.
+- I now use CK Products Celebakes meringue powder.
 It has a great vanilla smell and taste.
-I purchase 20-oz. tubs of Americolor meringue powder on Amazon, two tubs at a time to qualify for free shipping.
+I purchase 16-oz bags of Celebakes meringue powder on Amazon, which are often available for next-day delivery.

 - (When I’m in a pinch, I still use Wilton’s meringue powder because it’s readily available in craft shops and grocery stores.
 However, the smell of the powder is off-putting.
 That’s my only complaint.)